 Red or "Disconnected": A red or Disconnected state can indicate one of several conditions that have put the client in a disconnected state.
 For example, the client is not responding to requests from Tableau Online; the client is not running as a service, which is required for maintaining live connections; or other conditions.
 You can hover the mouse over the status to see a tooltip that describes the condition.

-Note: When the client status shows a red or "Disconnected" state, there may be views that depend on the data sources with live connections that cannot until the issue is resolved.
+Note: When the client status shows a red or "Disconnected" state, there may be views that depend on the data sources with live connections that cannot properly display until the issue is resolved.